 - voice assistants offer personalized recommendations and offer to users making them more effective

-- marketing strategies such as upselling and cross-selling can be employed more naturally through voice
+- marketing strategies such as upselling and cross-selling can be employed more naturally through voice.
+Check out the latest trend of Chatbots in Conversation Marketing.

 - VAs provide direct consumer insights and feedback to marketers.